Shipyard GalleryAdd to My Trip | View My Trip

 Through touch, sound, and sight, visitors are brought deeply (but safely) into the story.

-In addition to highlighting past projects, the exhibit also includes a changing section devoted to the current major project.
+In addition to highlighting past projects, the Shipyard Gallery also includes a changing section devoted to the current major project.
 The first offering in this area is a look at the restoration of Mayflower II, owned by Plimoth Plantation.
 The exhibit also explores the construction of the vessel in Brixham, England, and the deep feelings that Americans have for the iconic Mayflower and Mayflower II through photos, video, collectibles, and models.